ARCHER2-HPC/archer2-website/ecse/calls/index.md

 ### Computing Resources

-Successful projects will be given an allocation of 800 CU of ARCHER2 resources per 6 months of eCSE person month awarded.
+Successful projects will be given an allocation of 800 CU of ARCHER2 resources per 6 months of eCSE person month awarded and/or access to the upcoming GPU development platform as required.
+This time is awarded to allow you to successfully complete your development project.
+It's not for production science.

 ### Training